 Whenever you’re collecting anything from the wild, it’s important to do so sustainably.
 Only take a small amount of flowers or foliage from any given plant population.
 This is especially critical for plants such as ramps, which are routinely overharvested for use in restaurants.
 Also be sure to get permission from land owners before setting out to forage.
 In order to ensure that these important plants come back each year, we need to harvest them with future generations—of both plants and humans—in mind!

-1. Dandelion Tonic
+Dandelion Tonic Benefits

 Dandelions were so valued that they were cultivated in gardens.
 Try using the tender young leaves (before the plant flowers) in salads, either fresh or blanched, as the French and Dutch settlers favored.

 Or, use the leaves as one would spinach or make them into soup.
 (Those who boiled dandelion greens in water often made a point of drinking the “pot likker” or cooking water, which was, in fact, loaded with water-soluble vitamins.)
+Read more about the health benefits of dandelions.

 These greens also be frozen to use them to enjoy later in the year.